Improvements at all the city school campuses, funded by an $8.5 million bond issue from the previous year, are finally wrapping up.

 The next scheduled meeting of the school board will be at 5:30 p.m.
 Monday, Aug.
 3. At this time the board plans to meet in person in the boardroom of the central office rather than through teleconferencing.

 Before adjourning, the board met in executive session concerning a personnel issue.
-No action was reported.New Albany, renovation, School Board, schools
+No action was reported.renovation, School Board, schools